sage-code/eve/manual/keywords.md

 ## Blocks of code
 | Keyword  | Description
 |----------|-------------------------------------------------------------
-| function | start a declaration region for free function
+| function | start a declaration region for subroutine with result
-| aspect   | start a declaration region for subroutines with no result
+| method   | start a declaration region for subroutine with no result
 | class    | create a composite data type for object oriented programming
-| method   | create a subroutine specific to a class
 | quest    | multi-path variable selector
 | begin    | single-path non-repetitive block
 | while    | conditional repetition block